adrue94/project-3-repository/README.md

 # Project-3-  Analysis to US Birth Data by State & Education
 Group repository for : Aldo Lee, Amanda Pham, Michael Cummings & Rupal Shah

 ## Project Guidelines
 The following project guidelines focus on teamwork, project proposal, data sources, and data cleanup and analysis.

 ## Project Details :
 We have data that shows U.S. births by geography, gender and educational level across a 5 year span.
 The base CSV file has over 5000 entries, which may be trimmed to highlight differences between different subjects / states.
-The database further tracks birth before and after CoVID which may reveal its relationships on population births across various states..
+The database further tracks birth before and after CoVID which may reveal its relationships on population births across various states.

 ## Data and Delivery: